AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 A data view does not:

 * Directly provide a means for combining report suites or other datasets.
-However, because a data view sits on top of a CJA connection and a connection may be used to combine multiple report suites and/or other datasets, the combined data from the CJA connection is available for use in all data views based on that connection.
+Instead, datasets are combined with in a CJA connection.
+The combined data from the CJA connection is available for use in all data views based on that connection.

 # AEP sandboxes